Get Free Program

 When you look at the game of tennis and the physical demands placed on our bodies, it blows me away how diverse training ideally should be.
 To play good tennis you need to be fit, strong, flexible, have power, and good stamina, but that seems general right?

-A few years ago, we thought about how the ideal player should; Look, Feel and Perform, we pushed a bit deeper.
-We asked ourselves “what are the ideal characteristics of a tennis player”
+A few years ago, we thought about how the ideal player should; Look, Feel, and Perform, and we pushed a bit deeper.
+We asked ourselves “What are the ideal characteristics of a tennis player”

-Once we picked apart all the needed physical attributes, we worked out there are 9 areas players needed to focus on.
-We ended up calling these 9 areas “The Martin Method 9 Threads”
+Once we picked apart all the needed physical attributes, we worked out there were 9 areas players needed to focus on.
+We ended up calling these 9 areas "The Martin Method 9 Threads"

 So, you might be asking what are these threads and what are some examples of them?
 Well, don’t worry I am going to share that with you right now!